3K0CRYPT/senior-year/OS 442/mem-sim/googletest/googletest/docs/FAQ.md

 ```
 in order to define a test.

 Currently, the following `TEST`, `FAIL`, `SUCCEED`, and the basic comparison assertion macros can have alternative names.
-You can see the full list of covered macros [here](http://www.google.com/codesearch?q=if+!GTEST_DONT_DEFINE_\w%2B+package:http://googletest\.googlecode\.com+file:/include/gtest/gtest.h).
-More information can be found in the "Avoiding Macro Name Clashes" section of the README file.
+You can see the full list of covered macros [here](http:

 ## Is it OK if I have two separate `TEST(Foo, Bar)` test methods defined in different namespaces? ##